peterdobbs77/objectTracking_py/README.md

 # objectTracking_py

-Runs on Python 3.7.0 64-bit <br>
+Built on Python 3.7.0 64-bit <br>
 Uses OpenCV 3.4.5<br>

 ## Setup

-### Hacky version
 Use pip to install the full, **unofficial** OpenCV package
 '''
 $ [py -m] pip install opencv-contrib-python
 '''
 Disclaimer: this **unofficial** distribution is not approved or supported by the creators of OpenCV.
-Make sure that you do not have it installed along with other versions of OpenCV.
+Make sure that you do not have it installed along with other distributions or versions of OpenCV.

 ## Works Consulted (References):
 Harrison [at] pythonprogramming [dot] net